-Prerequisite: None.
-(Refer to Entrance Information Regarding Advanced Courses on page 10)

-Course description: The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Prerequisite: Honors Psychology (Refer to Entrance Information Regarding Advanced Courses on page 10) Course description: The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 The aim of the course is to provide the student with a learning experience equivalent to that obtained in most college introductory psychology courses.
-This course provides opportunity to earn college credit upon satisfactory performance on the AP exam.
+This course provides the opportunity to earn college credit upon satisfactory performance on the AP exam.
 Please check with each university for score requirements.
+This course will be offered in the spring, and students must take Psychology Honors in the fall.